Football Features

 Verdict: MISS

-Gibson just about pipped striker Chris Wood to become Burnley’s record signing two summers ago.
-After missing the beginning of his first campaign with a hernia problem, the centre-back has barely featured, making just six appearances across all competitions in two years.
+Gibson just about pipped striker Chris Wood to become Burnley’s record signing in 2018.
+After missing the beginning of his first campaign with a hernia problem, he failed to kick on, making just one appearance in three years before leaving for Norwich.

 Crystal Palace – Christian Benteke